bobrykilya/Norio/README.md

 Hello.
-Norio - it's Web-app for employees of corporation.
+Norio - it's a Web app for employees of a corporation (like Bitrix).
-Created with React, Node, Yarn, Vite, TypeScript, PostgreSQL, Redis, Express, JWT.
+Created with React, Node, Yarn, Vite, TypeScript, PostgreSQL, Redis, Express, JWT, useForm, Socket.io.